Skip to main content

 • See which ranking rules were applied to each product (shown as “Boosted”, “Buried”, or “Pinned” badges).

 The preview reflects unsaved weight changes, so you can experiment before committing.
+For a detailed walkthrough of the score breakdown panel, see Score breakdown.

 See also